OSU-NLP-Group/Deductive-Beam-Search/README.md

 done
 ```

+# Data

+## Training Data

+All training data synthesized is in `data/` folder.
+The training file `data/stage1/train.json` is used for training a general deductive verifier.
+For stage 2, the arithmetic and symbolic verifier is trained on `data/stage2/arithmetic/train.split.*.json`, and the commonsense verifier is trained on `data/stage2/commonsense/train.json`.

+## Checkpoints

+We provide the checkpoint of a general deductive verifier, please download from this [link](https://drive.google.com/file/d/19_NQKrvP2AOIOxuRlFB8WuvMQrgLXdSf/view?usp=sharing).
+You can use it to continue-train on our data or train on your own data.

-# Data Generation
+## Data Generation

-The complete process of synthesizing data is in `src/generate_data.py`.
+The complete process of data construction is in `src/generate_data.py`.
 If you want to generate data on your own, please modify the data loading part.
-After modifying, you can run `python src/generate_data.py` to generate stage2 data for your own domains.
+After modifying, you can run `python src/generate_data.py` to generate data for your own domains.

 **\[TODO\]** We will improve the code for easier modification and usage.